mvolkmann/blog/src/swift/swift-lang.md

 }
 printTime() // 3/8/2022

-// This function specifies all of its parmeter types and the return type. let product = {(a: Double, b: Double) -> Double in a * b}
+// This function specifies all of its parameter types and the return type. let product = {(a: Double, b: Double) -> Double in a * b}
 print(product(2, 3)) // 6.0